 - Coriander or basil

-Dice tomatoes, avocado and coriander, add these to a bowll and season with salt and pepper, coat in lemon juice and mix.
+Dice tomatoes and avocado season with salt and pepper, coat with lemon juice and put into a bowl.

-Finely dice chilli, remove seeds if preferred, add to salsa.
+Finely chop coriander leaves, dice chilli, remove seeds if preferred, add to salsa.

 If new to using onion weeds, just add the flowers, otherwise sprinkle some sliced stems and leaves, stir and taste.

-Serve with corn chips or crackers, preferable with friends in some sunshine.
+Serve with corn chips, crackers or fresh bread, preferably with friends in the sunshine.